-I might have thought about dairy, but with situations like contracts disappearing for small family-owned dairy farms, for the first time in probably a hundred years, a young person cannot become a dairy farmer anymore.
+I might have thought about dairy, but with situations like contracts disappearing for small family-owned dairy farms for the first time in probably 100 years, a young person cannot become a dairy farmer anymore.
 Because, how can you, if you don't have a market?
 That's a scary thing.
 We're the dairy state, and you can't become a dairy farmer unless you buy an existing farm.

 There was a long-term lease on our land that was up last year.
 We’re getting started slowly on some small-scale farming right now.
 We actually plowed up all the pastures a couple of years ago.
 We've been just kind of dabbling in small cash crops like corn.
 We don't make any money off of our farm as it is now, but I’m learning and preparing for our next steps.

 We're slowly doing it.
 We bought a couple of pieces of farm equipment.
 Then we formed an LLC.
-Starting next year we have to plant 100% organic and we have to fertilize 100% organic.
-Even though we're planting that way we will still have to sell in a conventional market for three seasons.
+Starting next year we have to plant 100 percent organic and we have to fertilize 100 percent organic.
+Even though we're planting that way, we will still have to sell in a conventional market for three seasons.